anuraga-sankepally/anuraga-sankepally/README.md

 ###

 <p align="left">
-👋 Hi, I’m Anuraga Sankepally, a Robotics Enthusiast with expertise in autonomous systems, computer vision, and ML-driven solutions.
-I hold a Master’s in Robotics from the University of Cincinnati and a Bachelor’s in Mechanical Engineering from Osmania University.

-🔭 I specialize in:

-Developing machine learning models for object detection, anomaly detection, and sensor failure prediction.

-Building autonomous navigation systems using ROS, LiDAR, and computer vision.

-Optimizing algorithms for drones and robots, leveraging GPS, IMU, and camera data.

-💡 Skills: Python, C++, PyTorch, TensorFlow, ROS, AWS, Docker, OpenCV.

-🚀 Highlights:

-Improved 3D object detection accuracy by 14% for autonomous driving.

-Built a U-NET-based system for cattle anomaly detection with 96.2% precision.

-Automated image analysis, reducing manual processing time by ~1 day.</p>
+👋 Hi, I’m Anuraga Sankepally,  a Robotics Enthusiast with a passion for building intelligent systems that solve real-world problems.
+With a Master’s in Robotics from the University of Cincinnati and a Bachelor’s in Mechanical Engineering, I thrive at the intersection of AI, computer vision, and autonomous systems.
+I’ve worked on diverse projects, from improving 3D object detection for autonomous vehicles to developing anomaly detection systems for livestock using deep learning.
+My expertise lies in Python, C++, ROS, and frameworks like PyTorch and TensorFlow.
+Beyond tech, I enjoy tinkering with drones and exploring how AI can make robotics more accessible.
+I’m driven by curiosity and a love for innovation, always eager to tackle new challenges and collaborate on impactful projects.
+Let’s connect and build something amazing together!
 ###

 <h3 align="left">🛠 Language and tools</h3>